 4) The numbers don’t lie

-As much as we’d like to do away with calorie counting, the simple truth is that if you are putting more ‘fuel’ into your body than you are burning, it will become stored as fat.
-We’re not terribly fond of restrictive diets, but it does pay to educate yourself on where your calories are coming from – you might be surprised by some of the hidden calories in seemingly healthy snacks and beverages.
+As much as we’d like to do away with calorie counting, the simple truth is that if you are putting more ‘fuel’ into your body than you are burning, it will become stored on your body.
+We’re not terribly fond of restrictive diets, but it does pay to educate yourself on where your calories are coming from – you might be surprised by some of the hidden calories in snacks and beverages.

 5) Get stronger